billti/billti.github.io/_posts/2019-11-04-manifest-free-etw-in-cpp.md

 have had various limitations, and it often isn't the easiest technology to work with.

-One of the main challenges previously was the need to ship a manifest with your instrumented code, and installing the manifest when install the app would require custom actions and admin privileges.
+One of the main challenges previously was the need to ship a manifest with your instrumented code, and installing the manifest when installing the app would often require custom actions and admin privileges for the installer.

 With the new [TraceLogging framework](https://docs.microsoft.com/en-us/windows/win32/tracelogging/trace-logging-portal), "manifest-free" ETW became a thing, and instrumenting and distributing an app become simpler.